justmars/django-add-comments/README.md

 # in project_folder/settings.py
 INSTALLED_APPS = [
     ...,
-    'crispy_forms',  # add crispy_forms at least > v1.13, if not yet added
+    "crispy_forms",  # add crispy_forms at least > v1.13, if not yet added
-    'comments' # this is the new django-comments folder ]
+    "comments",  # this is the new django-comments folder ]
 ```